 Luckily for me, everything has agreed with my stomach, so I can just pick what I like based on personal preference, which for me is water + sport beans.
 I like the more solid fuel because you can eat a few sport beans or one shot blok, and then wrap up the package and put it in your pocket.
 Putting half of a GU in your pocket sounds like a good way to make a mess.
 I also really like pretzels during a run, I find that they settle my stomach a little bit.
 Fig newtons are a bit dry and hard to eat while running.

-During the marathon, I carried both pretzels and Clif Shot Bloks (margarita flavor for extra salt).
+When I ran my one and only marathon, I carried both pretzels and Clif Shot Bloks (margarita flavor for extra salt).
 Starting at mile 4 (or maybe it was 6), I took one shot blok every even mile, and then I started eating pretzels every odd mile during the second half of the race.
 And I took water at almost every water station (during warmer long races, I carry my own water).
 That seemed to work well for me.
 I never hit the wall and finished feeling strong.
 (It helped that I kept my pace very comfortable.)
 For the half marathon distance, I just stick to 1-2 servings of shot bloks or sport beans, spread out during the second half of the race.

 After a long run, I always try to eat something.
-During marathon training, my CARA group had snacks post-run, so I would eat some pretzels and watermelon, and then drink my own coconut water or chocolate milk on the drive home.
+During marathon training, my CARA group had snacks post-run, so I would eat some pretzels and watermelon, and then drink my own coconut water or chocolate soy milk on the drive home.
 Once I got home I would stretch, and then eat a normal lunch or breakfast.
 A lot of times, I had eggs on an english muffin.
 If I’m at a race, I’ll go for pretty much whatever they have – bagels, bananas, pretzels or chips, granola bars, coconut water, pizza if they have it and beer if my stomach is settled, but I always skip the Gatorade during and after races because I don’t like the taste and I don’t train with it.

 During marathon training, my favorite dinner the night before a long run was chicken fajitas.
 Lots of carbs and protein, plus veggies … and it’s delicious.
 Not too greasy (compared to other Mexican options), and I skip the cheese and sour cream.
 It never gave me stomach issues the following morning.
 I would get it to-go to avoid the temptation of margaritas and endless chips & salsa.